brendansparrow/brendansparrow-com/pages/home.md

 ---
 # Building digital products with style and purpose.

 Hi, I’m [Brendan](/about), a freelance designer, developer and strategist.
-Over the past ten years, I've been building brands, crafting websites and generally helping others get the most out of their business ventures.
+Over the past ten years, I've been building brands, crafting websites and generally helping other people like you get the most out of their business ventures.

 <section class="illustrated">